The Real Thing

 These pots, pans, and other tools used by Julia Child in her kitchen represents her characteristically eclectic style—a mix of French and American, serious and humorous, sacred and profane.
 Julia acquired most of her copper cookware in France between 1948 and 1980.
 Much of it came from the old culinary store E. Dehillerin, a Paris institution beloved by chefs and cooks.
-With their legendary ability to conduct heat evenly, the copper pots, most lined with tin, reflect cooking methods typical for the French food Julia taught America to appreciate.
+With their legendary ability to conduct heat evenly, the copper pots, most lined with tin, reflect cooking methods typical for the French food Julia taught Americans to appreciate.

 Amid this French specialization and elegance rest good old American cast-iron pans, an aluminum donut-hole punch, a cast-iron heart-shaped trivet, and a tiny image of San Pasqual, a kitchen saint popular in New Mexico.
 The “JC” branding iron, a gift from a Western admirer to a fellow meat lover, was hung alongside the French copper for decorative and comic effect.